gelim/sap_ms/README.md

 What about those world maps with scary numbers?

-That is SAP specialized TCP SYN scans to detect presence of a specific SAP service (here SAP Gateawy, SAP Router, SAP Message Server) behind a certain port.
+That is SAP specialized TCP SYN scans to detect presence of a specific SAP service (here SAP Gateway, SAP Router, SAP Message Server) behind a certain port.
 That DOES NOT imply that the services are affected by the discussed vulnerabilities.
 It is here to help quantify the "external threat" and show that backend servers holding usually